coffee-mug/cloudflare-workers-as-prompt/cloudflare-r2-image-tutorial.md

 ```
 Now I need to add the necessary dependencies and configure R2 storage.
 Please:

-1. Add Hono as our web framework
-2. Configure an R2 bucket named "images-bucket" in the wrangler.toml file
+1. Configure an R2 bucket named "images-bucket" in the wrangler.toml file
-3. Add appropriate TypeScript types for our project
+2. Add appropriate TypeScript types for our project
-4. Update any configuration files as needed
+3. Update any configuration files as needed

 For R2 configuration, we'll need to create a bucket binding that our Worker can access.
+We'll work locally so please also include necessary configuration to fulfill that requirement.
 ```

 ## Step 3: Building the API